Castello Lukeba: Lyon

 Lukeba was born in Lyon.
-Having joined the Olympique Lyonnais Academy in 2011, Lukeba signed his first professional contract with the club on 1 July 2021.
+Having joined the Lyon Academy in 2011, Lukeba signed his first professional contract with the club on 1 July 2021.
 He made his professional debut for Lyon on the 7 August 2021 as a starter against Brest on 2021–22 Ligue 1 opening round.
 He played full 90 minutes during the match but it eventually ended in a 1–1 draw.
 Lukeba made his European football debut on 25 November 2021 on a 3–1 against Brøndby in 2021–22 UEFA Europa League group stage.
 He scored his first goal for the club on 22 December 2021 against Metz with a header, assisted by Rayan Cherki with a cross following a corner.
 In January 2022, he extended his contract until 2025.

 RB Leipzig

 On 11 August 2023, Lukeba moved to the Bundesliga club RB Leipzig for a total reported fee of €34 million, signing a five-year contract.
-Lukeba repeatedly emphasised his excitement and eagerness to join RB Leipzig, saying "I was extremely keen on joining RB Leipzig and moving to the Bundesliga, so I’m really happy that the move is now complete.
+Lukeba repeatedly emphasised his excitement and eagerness to join RB Leipzig, saying: "I was extremely keen on joining RB Leipzig and moving to the Bundesliga, so I’m really happy that the move is now complete.
 I’m excited by the training ground, the stadium, the city and, above all, the team with all the young players – I can’t wait to play football here."
 He made his debut for Leipzig on 19 August 2023 in a 3–2 loss against Bayer Leverkusen, being substituted on for Nicolas Seiwald in the 62nd minute.
 He scored his first goal for RB Leipzig in a 2–2 draw against Bayern Munich on 30 September 2023.